-Estimates of marine survival to the drift gillnet fishery averaged lower in odd years, but only significantly so (39%; p = 0.028) for females, while the difference between odd and even years in total survival from smolt to returning adult (combined sexes) narrowly missed significance (p = 0.053).
+Estimates of marine survival to the drift gillnet fishery averaged lower in odd years, but only significantly so for females (39%; p = 0.028), while the difference between odd and even years in total survival from smolt to returning adult (combined sexes) narrowly missed significance (p = 0.053).
 The estimated ratio of females to males prior to the drift gillnet fishery averaged 25% lower in odd years (0.695) compared with even years (0.930), a difference that was accentuated by exposure to the drift gillnet fishery, which reduced the average female-to-male ratio by 10.3% in odd years compared with only 3.1% in even years.
 Likewise, per capita reproductive potential was 26% lower prior to the drift gillnet fishery and 30% lower in the spawning escapement in odd-years (Table 4), as the drift gillnet fishery reduced average PCEB by 8.3% in odd years compared with only 2.1% in even years.

 Even-year adult size decreased markedly in 2012, with pre-gillnet length averaging 1% shorter than the odd-year mean-average for 1998–2011 for both sexes.
 Overall marine survival (8.8%) and the female-to-male ratio (0.738) in 2012 were closer to recent odd-year averages (12.5% and 0.695, respectively, than even-year averages (16.9% and 0.827, respectively), adding support for the hypothesis that differences in growth and (sex-specific) survival in odd-years versus even years in 1998–2011 reflect the influence of lower prey abundance on growth and late-ocean survival, rather than some other coincidental biennial factor (Appendices B2 and E1).

 Figure 29 incorporates elements of sex-specific growth, survival, and fishery selection, showing how males maintained a higher survival rate in poor growth (odd) years while becoming more bimodal in their size distribution, a factor that is also accentuated by the fishery to a greater extent in odd years, when a smaller proportion of males returned at a size small enough to avoid capture in the drift gillnet fishery.
-The dominant mode in the average length-frequency distribution of males prior to the drift gillnet fishery decreased by about 50 mm to 630–639 in odd years, compared with 680–689 mm in even years, while the secondary mode underwent an equal shift between 630–639 mm and 580–589 mm (Figure 29A).
-Meanwhile, the mode in average length-frequency distribution for females (Figure 29C) underwent a shift of about half that magnitude, from 660–669 (even years) to 640–649 (odd-years).
+The dominant mode in the average length-frequency distribution of males prior to the drift gillnet fishery decreased by about 50 mm to 630–639 mm in odd years, compared with 680–689 mm in even years, while the secondary mode underwent an equal shift between 630–639 mm and 580–589 mm (Figure 29A).
+Meanwhile, the mode in average length-frequency distribution for females (Figure 29C) underwent a shift of about half that magnitude, from 660–669 mm (even years) to 640–649 mm (odd-years).

 Overall, the drift gillnet fishery appears to have had a relatively small influence on the sex ratio compared with a far greater influence by growth-related, sex-specific mortality prior to the drift gillnet fishery.
-However, gillnet selection tends to magnify growth- and survival-related influences, exerting a proportionately greater effect on the sex ratio and average size and reproductive potential of spawners during poor growth conditions when returning adults average smaller and tend to be more variable in size.
+However, drift gillnet selection tends to magnify growth- and survival-related influences, exerting a proportionately greater effect on the sex ratio and average size and reproductive potential of spawners during poor growth conditions when returning adults average smaller and tend to be more variable in size.

 Smolt estimates